 So why do so many business owners find it so hard?

 My belief is that it all comes down to planning and execution.
 You need to set out some guidelines on how you plan to market your business and then actually do it – even if it takes more time than you intended.
 Also, expect to make mistakes along the way, it’s the only way you will learn and develop your marketing experience.

-To get you started, I have outlined six common mistakes that business owners should avoid when starting their marketing campaign.
+We have outlined six common business marketing mistakes that business owners should avoid when starting their marketing campaigns.